expo/expo/docs/pages/preview/eas-update/optimize-assets.md

 title: How to optimize assets for EAS Update
 ---

-When an app finds a new update, it downloads a manifest, then it will download any new or updated assets so that it can run the update.
+When an app finds a new update, it downloads a manifest and then downloads any new or updated assets so that it can run the update.
 The process is as follows:

 ![Process](/static/images/eas-update/process.png)

-Many users running Android and iOS apps are using mobile connections that are not as consistent or fast as when they are using WiFi, so it's important that the assets shipped as a part of an update are as small as possible.
+Many users running Android and iOS apps are using mobile connections that are not as consistent or fast as when they are using Wi-Fi, so it's important that the assets shipped as a part of an update are as small as possible.

 ## **Code assets**

-When publishing an update, eas-cli runs expo-cli to bundle the project into an update.
+When publishing an update, EAS CLI runs Expo CLI to bundle the project into an update.
 Part of the output of this process will appear like this:

 ```bash
 [expo-cli]Bundle                     Size